The Interpreter's Daughter by Teresa Lim (Pegasus Books)

 But before any of this took place, Fanny persuaded Law to allow her to take the vows of a “sworn spinster.”
 She had seen how one sister died within her marriage while the other left her husband when he insisted on having a concubine and was now, with her young children, dependent upon her father for shelter, food, and economic support.
 Fanny was determined to remain single and eventually persuaded her father to agree.
 Standing before the family altar with guests in attendance, she vowed to live a life of independence and celibacy, setting up her own household and taking on full support for her sister and her sister’s children.
 In return, her father ensured that Fanny would receive an education in English.

-By the time she was 26, Fanny had a teaching position in Singapore, had her own house, and was the sole support of her sister, niece, and nephew.
-She had a brief period at the University of Hong Kong, failing her examination in English at the end of her first year, but that was enough to launch her teaching career.
+By the time she was 26, Fanny had a teaching position in Singapore, had her own house, and provided the sole support of her sister, niece, and nephew.
+She spent a brief period at the University of Hong Kong, failing her examination in English at the end of her first year, but that was enough to launch her teaching career.

 The conquering Japanese have around 30, 000 troops to control more than 300,000 Singaporean Chinese men.
 They single out those whom they discover are leaders and they execute them.
 One of these men is Fanny’s oldest brother and Fanny reverts to the Confucian ideals that he had taught her.
 The decision she makes is enough to eradicate her memory—until her great-niece uncovers her story.